Blog

 Posted by: Dan Anconina

-When you have something of value, the question of how to best protect it is never far from your mind.
+That’s a question that we all wrestle with.
 For today’s enterprises, few things are more valuable than the data they hold and manage.
 Keeping that precious information safe requires constant vigilance.

-To help you get a better grasp on this subject, let’s take a closer look at how vulnerability analysis works and explore the virtues of popular vulnerability assessment tools.
+To help you get a better grasp on this subject, let’s review how vulnerability analysis works and explore the virtues of popular vulnerability assessment tools such as scanning and attack path management software.

 Understanding Enterprise Vulnerability Assessment

-Vulnerability assessments are designed to uncover security gaps within computing systems and networks.
+Vulnerability assessments are designed to uncover security weaknesses in an information system.
 The most common mechanism for conducting such an assessment is through scanning.

 Vulnerability scans come in the following forms: